Commercial Liability Insurance

 Another exclusion on commercial general liability policies is for pollution caused by the business, such as oil in the ground of an auto wrecking business or an industrial company.
 Businesses with this exposure need to purchase a pollution liability policy.
 For bars, nightclubs, and other places where alcohol is served they will need to add liquor liability as an endorsement as otherwise that is excluded from a general liability policy.
 Coverage for injuries an employee of the business suffers is also excluded and is covered under a separate workers compensation policy which is required for businesses to have in all states.

-How To Buy A Commercial Liability Policy
+How to Buy a Commercial Liability Policy

 It’s best to have a meeting with at least a few insurance agents in order to buy a commercial general liability policy.
 While there are some agents that only sell personal lines insurance policies, the vast majority can also sell commercial policies.
 Some are captive agents only able to sell one company’s insurance products while others can get quotes from a number of different insurance companies.
 When meeting with the agent, the business owner or his representative should discuss with the agent what limits of liability are required or appropriate for their type of business.
 They can also go over the exclusions and if specialty liability policies are needed such as pollution liability or malpractice insurance.